2023 Campeones Cup

 The 2023 Campeones Cup was the fifth edition of the Campeones Cup, an annual North American soccer match contested between the reigning champion of Major League Soccer and the winner of the Campeón de Campeones of Liga MX.
 The match featured Los Angeles FC, winners of MLS Cup 2022, and Tigres UANL, the winners of the 2023 Campeón de Campeones.
 Los Angeles FC hosted the match at BMO Stadium in Los Angeles, California, United States, on September 27, 2023.
-After a scoreless draw, UANL won 4–2 in a penalty shoot-out to capture their second Campeones Cup title.
+After a scoreless draw, Tigres UANL won 4–2 in a penalty shoot-out to capture their second Campeones Cup title.